AidanRosen/HexPass-Portfolio-Vector/src/README.md

 ***Grade: 5/5.
 Worked hard with keeping everyone on track, goals set.
 Worked hard individually on menu code and drawing code

+# Alex:

+Here is the link to the graphing calculator section of the portfolio project that I worked on: https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/tree/master/src/Graphing_Calculator

+Some of our gorals this week included completeing the UI, figuring out how to create a new JFrame window post-frame creation, and create new graph options.

+    I completed the UI for the main menu of the graphing calculator.

+    I also figured out how to create more JFrames: create a new class extending JFrame, and call that class' contructor which will automatically call JFrame's constructor as well and create a new JFrame.
+This was implemented in the Graphing Calculator UI file which creates a new Frame to display the graph.

+    Although we did not get around to creating a new graph option, I was able to convert the code to mvc format.
+I also worked on creating logic guidelines for Atharva as he has never done Java before this class and I think it should be more important for him to practice writing code right now rather than figuring out logic and program flow.

+***Grade: 5/5.
+Contributed heavily to the graphing calculator code.

  <br /> <br />
 # ##########Links to Journals################